semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 :::

 :::info
 The metavariable should be bound to an expression, a statement, or a list of statements, for this test to be meaningful.
-A metavariable bound to a list of function arguments, a type, or a pattern, will always evaluate to false.
+A metavariable bound to a list of function arguments, a type, or a pattern, always evaluate to false.
 :::

 #### `metavariable-pattern` with nested language